DAILY DISCIPLINE #196

 1 Corinthians 1:30

 This means that whatever it is that we lack, Jesus, through His Holy Spirit within us, will become that for us.
 These words: “…..Christ Jesus, who has become for us…..” are some of the sweetest in scripture.
 God does not give us patience, love, or self-control that we are lacking.
 He gives us Christ and then we have it all.
-With our cooperation, Jesus will work within us to produce the patience we don’t have naturally.
+With our cooperation, Jesus will work within us to produce the patience (or fill in the blank) that we don’t have naturally.

 RIGHT MOTIVES BUT WRONG APPROACH